 |State||Average Hourly Pay||Average Salary|

 Highest-Paying Cities for Firefighters

-And pay isn’t everything, of course, so check out 35 Best Cities to Work As An EMT in 2019 for a broad overview of some of the most popular cities in the United States and how they stack up as a home base for both EMTs and firefighters.
+Pay isn’t everything, of course, so check out our guide on the best cities to work as an EMT for a broader overview of some of the most popular cities in the United States and how they stack up as a home base for both EMTs and firefighters.

 How to Become a Firefighter EMT?

 Firefighter EMT Requirements